 What Abnormal Results Mean

-Abnormal results may be a sign parasite infection such as
+Abnormal results may be a sign of parasite infection, such as

 Treatment with certain drugs can affect the test results.